superfastcharger/ai-tokenizers-dotnet/README.md

 // passing an array of strings for allowedSpecial , will help tokenize only those special tokens
-// any other special tokens found in the text will throw an except
+// any other special tokens found in the text will throw an exception var encodedBytes = tokenizer.EncodeWithSpecialTokens(
+    text:"<